BinaryIgor/blog/blog/posts/reducing-the-search-space.md

 ---
 {
-    "title": "Indexing, Partitioning, Sharding... it is all about reducing the search space!", "slug": "reducing-the-search-space",
+    "title": "Indexing, Partitioning, Sharding - it is all about reducing the search space", "slug": "reducing-the-search-space",
     "publishedAt": "2023-09-08",
-    "timeToRead": "9 minutes",
+    "timeToRead": "10 minutes",
-    "wordsCount": 1762,
+    "wordsCount": 1966,
     "excerpt": "Whenever I think about optimizing certain data query, be it SQL (mostly) or NoSQL, I find it useful to think about these problems as a search space problems.
 In other words, how much data need to be scanned/checked in order for my query to be fulfilled?", "writingLog": [ 1, 2, 3.5, 4 ]
 }